tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

-"signature_algorithms" extension of the ClientHello message and the dc_cert_verify_algorithm field MUST be of a type advertised by the client in the SignatureSchemeList and is considered invalid otherwise.
-Clients that receive invalid delegated credentials MUST terminate the connection with an "illegal_parameter" alert.
+"signature_algorithms" extension of the ClientHello message and the dc_cert_verify_algorithm field MUST be of a type advertised by the client in the SignatureSchemeList and is considered not valid otherwise.
+Clients that receive non-valid delegated credentials MUST terminate the connection with an "illegal_parameter" alert.